earth-chris/elapid-wrapper/README.md

-# Elapid
+# elapid

-This library includes convenience functions and scripts to support species distribution modeling (SDM) efforts.
-This includes a python wrapper for [MaxEnt][home-maxent] and tools for translating [GBIF-][home-gbif] and MaxEnt-format datasets to traditional geospatial formats.
+Convenience functions and scripts for species distribution modeling (SDM)  in python.
+This includes a [MaxEnt][home-maxent] wrapper and tools for working with [GBIF-][home-gbif] and MaxEnt-format datasets.

-The name `elapid` was chosen as homage to Nix, H.A.
-(1986) *A Biogeographic Analysis of Australian Elapid Snakes*, the paper widely credited with defining the essential bioclimatic variables used in species distribution modeling.
-It's also a play on this software being a `python` wrapper for species distribution modeling tools.
+The name was chosen as homage to the paper by H.A.
+Nix, *A Biogeographic Analysis of Australian Elapid Snakes* (1986), which is widely credited with defining the essential bioclimatic variables to use in species distribution modeling.
+It's also a snake pun (a `python` wrapper for mapping snake biogeography).

 ## Dependencies

-The source repository contains a conda environment with all the required packages for running this software.
+The source repository contains a conda environment with the packages required to run this software.
 If you want to install it on your own machine, there are three external dependencies you'll need to setup.

 - `gdal`
 - `openjdk`